 See, e.g., United States v.
 Pérez, 819 F.3d 541, 546 (1st Cir.
 2016) ("When two persons undertake to transport by themselves a large quantity of drugs in a long and hazardous voyage at sea, it is not clear error for a sentencing court to . . . refuse to grant any mitigating role adjustment."); United States v.
+Sandovalmule on multiple occasions, had a relationship with the organization's leadership, or was well-compensated for transporting the drugs.

-Sandoval-Velazco, 736 F.3d 1104, 1109 (7th Cir.
+Velazco, 736 F.3d 1104, 1109 (7th Cir.
 2013) (a court cannot deny the reduction solely on drug quantity, but the quantity can "give effect to a defendant's role in connection with those drugs"); United States v.
 Rodriguez-Castro, 641 F.3d 1189, 1193 (9th Cir.
-2011) (affirming denial of reduction where the offense involved 33.46 kilograms of cocaine, which "was a substantial amount"); United States v.
-Gonzalez, 534 F.3d 613, 617 (7th Cir.
-2008) (affirming denial of reduction where, among other facts, the defendant "was trusted to carry a large quantity of cash, pick up a large quantity of drugs from a dealer by himself, transport the drugs in his own car and store them in his own home"); De Varon, 175 F.3d at 946 (affirming denial of reduction where, in addition to other facts, the defendant entered the United States "carrying a substantial amount of heroin of high purity").
+2011) (affirming denial of reduction where the offense involved 33.46 kilograms of cocaine, which "was a substantial amount").
 But see United States v.
-Cruickshank, 837 F.3d 1182, 1194 (11th Cir.
+Cruickshank, 837 F.3d 1182, 1194-95 (11th Cir.
 2016) (remanding for resentencing because court improperly suggested that quantity of cocaine transported on vessel was "so large that no participant in the scheme could ever have been eligible" for such reduction).

-See United States v.
+&lt;sup>89 See United States v.
 Cantrell, 433 F.3d 1269, 1283 (9th Cir.
 2006) (affirming denial of reduction, in part, because the defendant "went on several drug pick-ups, each of which involved a minimum of a pound of methamphetamine"); Ponce v.
-United States, 311 F.3d 911, 912-13 (8th Cir.
+United States, 311 F.3d 911, 913-14 (8th Cir.
 2002) (affirming denial of reduction where the defendant, in addition to instructing others, transported "4.5 kilograms of methamphetamine, along with various quantities of cocaine and heroin, on at least six separate occasions").

-See United States v.
-Nkome, 987 F.3d 1262, 1282 (10th Cir.
-2021) (affirming the district court's denial of a mitigating-role adjustment based in part on the fact that the defendant had a child with a higher-up member of the conspiracy, supporting "an inference that she would have shared a reasonable measure of his knowledge of the conspiracy's scope and structure"); United States v.
+&lt;sup>90 See Nkome, 987 F.3d at 1282 (affirming the district court's denial of a mitigating-role adjustment based in part on the fact that the defendant had a child with a higher-up member of the conspiracy, supporting "an inference that she would have shared a reasonable measure of his knowledge of the conspiracy's scope and structure"); United States v.
 Garcia, 580 F.3d 528, 539 (7th Cir.
 2009) (affirming the district court's denial of a minimal-participant reduction, and observing that the defendant "was fortunate to receive any role reduction at all," when she was close to the drug conspiracy's leadership and transported drugs and money on multiple occasions); United States v.
 Mendoza, 457 F.3d 726, 730 (7th Cir.
 2006) ("One of the factors that sentencing judges should examine while assessing a defendant's role in a criminal enterprise is the defendant's relationship with the enterprise's principal members.").

 See United States v.
+Diaz, 884 F.3d 911, 918 (9th Cir.
+2018) (remanding sentence of drug courier because the district court "ignored" the fact that the defendant's "compensation was relatively modest and fixed" and because of the absence of "evidence that [he] had a proprietary interest in the outcome of the operation or otherwise stood to benefit more than minimally"); United States v.
 Gómez-Encarnación, 885 F.3d 52, 57 (1st Cir.
-2018) ("[T]he sum of the money given to [a codefendant] and found at [defendant's] residence[]is enough to suggest that [defendant] was well-trusted by the conspirators with responsibility not easily granted to a minor player .... "); United States v.
-Adamson, 608 F.3d 1049, 1054 (8th Cir.
-2010) (affirming denial of adjustment where the defendant-couriers were "active, necessary, and well-compensated members of this conspiracy"); United States v.
-Vargas, 560 F.3d 45, 47, 49 (1st Cir.
-2009) (affirming denial of adjustment where defendant received \$3,500 for driving a truck with thirty kilograms of cocaine hidden in a secret compartment).
+2018) ("[T]he sum of the money given to [a codefendant] and found at [the defendant's] residence[]is enough to suggest that [the defendant] was well-trusted by the conspirators with responsibility not easily granted to a minor player . . . . "); Cartagena, 856 F.3d at 1197 (affirming denial of adjustment where the defendant-courier was "active, necessary, and well-compensated").